lucrnz/site/content/blog/20220928-hello-world.md

 +++
-title = "Hello World: The suffering of modern web development." date = 2022-09-28 description = "My experience building this site and how modern web development is."
+title = "Hello World: The suffering of modern web development" date = 2022-09-28 description = "My experience building this site and how modern web development is"
 +++

 Finally, after coding for hours non-stop, and reading a lot of blogs while wishing to have my own, I can start mine.
 It's been a while since I have a website... probably around 10 years.